Does Homeowners Insurance Cover Sewer Lines?

 You want an insurance company that provides a high coverage limit for service lines.

-Not only does Erie offer a service line endorsement, but the company is one of the best-reviewed and -rated home insurers in the country.
-Erie gives its policyholders the option to select between coverage limits of $10,000 and $25,000.
+Erie offers a service line endorsement, and the company is one of the country's best-reviewed and -rated home insurers.
+Erie allows its policyholders to select between coverage limits of $10,000 and $25,000.
 Erie's service line endorsement provides coverage for the following service lines:

 • Sewer pipes